couple discussing finances

 See What You Qualify For

-With a Roth IRA, you pay taxes now, rather than later.
+With a Roth IRA, you pay taxes now rather than later.

 How Much Can I Withdraw From My Roth IRA Without A Penalty?

-The key word here is contributions, or the money that you initially put into the account.
+The key word here is contributions, or the money you initially put into the account.
 Because money in an IRA is invested in stocks, bonds, funds and other types of securities, the money will grow over time.
 That’s your earnings.

 Withdrawing From Your Roth IRA As A First-Time Home Buyer